linkorb/commit-message-checker/README.md

 Default behavior is to include the description and title and not check pull request commit messages.

+## Contributing

+We welcome contributions to make this repository even better.
+Whether it's fixing a bug, adding a feature, or improving documentation, your help is highly appreciated.
+To get started, fork this repository then clone your fork.

+Be sure to familiarize yourself with LinkORB's [Contribution Guidelines](/CONTRIBUTING.md) for our standards around commits, branches, and pull requests, as well as our [code of conduct](/.github/CODE_OF_CONDUCT.md) before submitting any changes.

 ## Brought to you by the LinkORB Engineering team

 <img src="http://www.linkorb.com/d/meta/tier1/images/linkorbengineering-logo.png" width="200px" /><br />